qant/localstoragecart/README.md

-# localstoragecart
+ * 1. Add product to cart
+ * 2. Remove product to cart
+ * 3. Clean cart

-add and remove product to cart using local storage to memorize cart
+ * Use local storage to memoryze cart for user